 These may include but are not limited to:

 In order to diagnose Alzheimer’s disease, a medical professional would usually ask questions to the patient and/or the patient’s family or friends regarding the patient’s overall health, medical history and mental state.
 The doctor may also conduct test for memory, problem solving and other cognitive skills.
 The medical professional may also conduct various brain scans such as CT- or MRI scans.
 Any blood and urine tests may be carried out to exclude other physiological or biological causes for dementia.

 Since Alzheimer’s disease mainly affects the cerebrum; the part of the brain that is responsible for coordinating learning processes, one of the earliest common signs of the disease is difficulty in remembering newly learned information, among other signs of dementia.

 However, a definitive diagnosis for Alzheimer’s disease can really only be made after death when previous clinical measures such as various brain scans are then linked with results found from actual examinations of brain tissue in an autopsy.

-It is generally thought that some types of dementia can in fact be slowed down or even completely reversed.
+Some types of dementia can be slowed down or reversed.